 Stress and anxiety are a larger health concern that they have ever been before.
 New terms to describe the variety of individual conditions arise in these categories every day.
 If these negative feelings and emotions are not processed properly, their negative effects are cumulative.
 It is quite possible to carry around the stress and tension from situations long past, but the mind is an efficient machine and will keep you updated with these latent concerns.

-Many studies have proven the efficacy of meditation for counteracting conditions of depression and stress.
+Many studies have proven the efficacy of meditation for counteracting stress.
 Stress is most often experienced by the sympathetic nervous activity which causes sweaty hands, hot flashes, increased breathing and the preparation to fight off an attack or escape with your life.
 Thus, the phrase “fight or flight “response, which can be detrimental to proper digestion and immune function if prolonged.

 Meditation works to boost parasympathetic activity which is designed to help the body to relax, prepare for digestion and the propagation of the species.
 Called the “feed and breed” response, parasympathetic activity works to balance the body again and improve its immunity to disease and relief for chronic pains.2,3